amsmu/url-shortener-ui/README.md

 **Note: The sole focus of this repo is to act as a basic react frontend for url-shortener api.
-Except bare minimum UI**
+Expect bare minimum UI**

 ## How to run it?